CharlieOuthwaite/BES2016_Code_Workshop/README.md

 # BES2016_Code_Workshop

-# Setting up a repository to use during the workshop
+Setting up a repository to use during the workshop

-# test project for setting up Zenodo session
+Test project for setting up Zenodo session